CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Project Heartbeat: A.k.a PH, a newer simulation with advance customization and features.
 You can find custom charts made by community from Steam Workshop.
 It can also import charts from PPD and Project Diva MegaMix+.
 Hence I personally prefer it over PPD.

-Instead of playing a simulation, you can also play Project Diva MegaMix+ on PC with mods.
+Project Diva with mods: Instead of playing a simulation, you can also play Project Diva MegaMix+ on PC with mods.
 Just head toward [Project DIVA Modding 2nd](https://discord.gg/projectdiva) Discord server and find the mod you want.
 The modding community is very active and you can find a lot of mods there.
 Many of them are song packs that can enrich your song list in Project Diva MegaMix+.

-### Project SEKAI

-I personally would not recommend this game because it is not really featuring Vocaloid but whatever non-Vocaloid characters SEGA wants.
-The existence of Vocaloid characters in Project SEKAI is weak, and many people think that in SEGA's mind, Vocaloid is just a free tool to gain popularity for the game.
-However, remember what I said in [Project Diva section](#official-series-of-project-diva) that Project Diva series doesn't include songs released in 2020 and after, and you need one more music game?
-Well, Project SEKAI is actually the best candidate as it contains a lots of new songs, especially those [released in 2020 and after](https://www.sekaipedia.org/wiki/List_of_songs#Commissioned_songs).

-The biggest problem with Project SEKAI is that, initially you only can play a few songs, and you have to watch the storyline of these non-Vocaloid characters to unlock more songs.
-Watching these storylines is very tedious and time-consuming.
-So I recommend you to just buy a second hand Project SEKAI's account somewhere that has majority of songs unlocked .
-Then you can play any songs freely.

 ### OSU